Sporchezian/SYNCHRONOUS-UP-COUNTER/README.md

 **RESULTS**

-Thus to implement 4 bit synchronous up counter and validate functionality has been implemented successfully.
+Thus to implement 4 bit synchronous up counter and down counter and validate functionality has been implemented successfully.